andrey-campos/portfolio-optimization/README.md

 # Portfolio Optimization Tool

-A robust Python library for modern portfolio optimization and analysis with advanced algorithm implementations and computer vision integration.
+A robust Python library for modern portfolio optimization and analysis with advanced algorithm implementations and CSV ticker extraction.

 ## Features

 - **Multiple Optimization Strategies**
  - Sharpe Ratio Maximization
- - Robust Optimization (accounts for uncertainty in return estimates)
- - Quantum Algorithm for Portfolio Optimization (QAOA simulation)

-- **Computer Vision Integration (soon)**
+ - Monte Carlo Based Simulations

+- **CSV Ticker extraction**
- - Extract ticker symbols from financial documents and sector reports
+ - Extracts ticker symbols from CSVS for historical stock data to be able to be downloaded
- - Process financial charts to identify sector allocations
- - Convert visual data into structured portfolio inputs
+ - Expects CSVs in format of `sector,ticker,company_name`

 - **Comprehensive Analysis**
  - Statistical analysis of portfolio performance metrics